Our Services

 Helpful Resources

-IBD gene therapy is an emerging, research-stage approach that targets the root genetic and immune drivers of Crohn’s disease and ulcerative colitis to reduce inflammation more precisely than standard drugs, using methods like anti-inflammatory gene delivery, RNA-based silencing, and engineered microbiome therapies.
+IBD gene therapy is an emerging, research-stage treatment for Crohn's disease and ulcerative colitis that targets the genetic and immune drivers of inflammation more precisely than standard drugs.
+It uses methods like anti-inflammatory gene delivery, RNA-based silencing, and engineered microbiome therapies to address root causes rather than symptoms.

 Living with inflammatory bowel disease (IBD) can feel like an endless cycle of flare-ups, medications, and uncertainty.
 If you're still struggling with symptoms despite treatment, you're not alone.
 Millions of people worldwide live with IBD, including Crohn's disease and ulcerative colitis.